adamzkover/wada-list-fhir/hapi/README.md

 1. Send the example parameters to the Library's $evaluate operation with `_libEvaluate.sh`

 The returned `<Parameters>` should have `issues` parameters with responses from groups S1 and S2.

+A simple tester front end app is served by the HAPI FHIR server.
+When the server is running, the app is available at `http://localhost:8080/web/app/index.html`.